All Episodes

 It's payback time now.

-Chuck Hagel is as is uh is retiring.
+Chuck Hagel is retiring.

-I'll I never in fact I'll never forget he was at a big press conference back in Nebraska where everybody thought he might be announcing his run for the presidency, which was always a joke.
+In fact, I'll never forget he was at a big press conference back in Nebraska where everybody thought he might be announcing his run for the presidency, which was always a joke.

-But he had this big press conference, and the drive-bys, of course, drove out there, flew out there with their tongues hanging on the ground, waiting in eager anticipation for Chuck Hagel's press conference.
+But he had this big press conference, and the drive-bys, of course, drove out there, flew out there with their tongues hanging on the ground, waving in eager anticipation for Chuck Hagel's press conference.

 So Chuck Hagel has his press conference, announces he'd have no decision to make.

-Now it's not too many people that will call a press conference.
+Now, it's not too many people that will call a press conference.

 Moderates will do it, and they hope to be applauded.

-Drive by the standard and say, what the hell is this?
+The drive-bys are standing there and say, what the hell is this?

 You want accolades for this?